kokofixcomputers-actions/eureka/README.md

 Docs: [https://kokofixcomputers.gitbook.io/eureka-docs-unofficial/developers/compiling](https://kokofixcomputers.gitbook.io/eureka-docs-unofficial/developers/compiling)

 Eureka is a userscript which can load 3rd-party extensions in any Scratch-based editors (theoretically).
+This repo is a fork of the [original repo](https://github.com/EurekaScratch/eureka) and is intended to improve eureka.
 # ✨ Features
 - [x] Load Scratch standard extensions
 - [x] Unsandboxed extensions